DiODeProject/MuMoT/README.md

 ## Introduction / overview

-MuMoT (Multiscale Modelling Tool) is a tool designed to allow sophisticated mathematical modelling and analysis, without writing equations - the class of models that can be represented is broad, ranging from chemical reaction kinetics to demography and collective behaviour - by using a web-based interactive interface with minimal coding, rapid development and exploration of models is facilitated - the tool may also be particularly useful for pedagogical demonstrations
+MuMoT (Multiscale Modelling Tool) is a tool designed to allow sophisticated mathematical modelling and analysis, without writing equations - the class of models that can be represented is broad, ranging from chemical reaction kinetics to demography and collective behaviour - by using a web-based interactive interface with minimal coding, rapid development and exploration of models is facilitated - the tool may also be particularly useful for pedagogical demonstrations.

 ## Documentation

 See [https://mumot.readthedocs.io](https://mumot.readthedocs.io) for

   * How to **get started** with MuMoT, including how to **use MuMoT online** without installing anything on your own machine.
   * **Installation instructions**, should you want to instal it on your own machine.
   * **Development**: how to report issues and how to contribute to the project.
   * Information about MuMoT inc. contributors and acknowledgements.
   * API documentation.